 More Disney World Planning Tips

 - Disney resort guests receive free Disney MagicBands which you will wear during your trip.
 They act as your room key, your payment method at the resort and at the parks, your FastPass access, and your way to keep track of your Disney photos through the Disney PhotoPass system.

-- If you are staying at a Disney Resort, parking at all the Disney parks is free.
-But it is NOT FREE to park at the Disney Resort.
+- If you are staying at a Disney Resort, parking at all the Disney amusement parks is free.
+But it is NOT FREE to park at the Disney Resorts.
 Disney has just begun charging a parking fee depending on the resort.

 - Disney has photographers for most Disney character meet & greets as well as popular photo spots.
 They will take your photo for free (it will attach to your digital My Disney Experience account through your Disney MagicBand) and/or you can hand them your camera/phone to take photos with your device.

 - If you are celebrating something during your trip, be sure to let a Cast Member know.
 If staying at a Disney resort, let the cast member at check in know.
 If you are going to the parks, you can get a FREE celebratory pin that shows what you are celebrating.
 You will WANT to do this for the perks!